clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 #.
 Instrument your code with the libtelemetry API:

-   The ``telemetrics`` bundle includes the libtelemetry C library, which exposes an API used by the telemprobd and telempostd daemons.
+   The :command:`telemetrics` bundle includes the libtelemetry C library, which exposes an API used by the telemprobd and telempostd daemons.
 You can use these in your applications as well.
 The API documentation is found in the :file:`telemetry.h` file in `Telemetrics client`_ repository.